-3. Hill’s Prescription Diet Multi-Benefit — Premium Choice
+3. Hill’s Prescription Multi-Benefit Dry Cat Food — Premium Choice

 |Primary Ingredient:||Brewers rice|

-While it’s excellent for cats with digestive issues, Hills Prescription Diet Multi-Benefit is actually something of a one-stop health shop for your kitty.
+While it’s excellent for cats with digestive issues, Hills Prescription Diet Multi-Benefit Dry Cat Food is actually something of a one-stop health shop for your kitty.

 There’s a ton of fiber inside (9%), and the first ingredient is brewers rice to keep your pet’s stomach happy.